 Students who have trouble maintaining a strict schedule struggle with online schooling.
+Although this is normal, parents should find ways to mitigate any losses in purely online classes.
+You don't have to monitor your kid all the time, but you can make sure that certain foolproof rules are in place so they don't waste too much time on less important things.
 Some people cannot manage their time effectively on their own.
 They need to have daily accountability with a professor.
 When enrolled in an online course, students are responsible for completing reading assignments and other homework, without the frequent reminders of professors regarding due dates and deadlines.
 A person who attends a brick and mortar school must be prepared to answer questions asked by the professor; therefore, he must keep up with the assigned reading.
 In contrast, an online student can often procrastinate, postponing reading assignments and homework since most classroom discussions are conducted through an impersonal message board.

 Online schooling has another disadvantage for those who have unreliable internet access.
 In order to participate in online classroom discussions or email assignments to the professor, a student needs a home computer equipped with the internet.
 High-speed internet service may be too costly for some would-be students.
 Some students may only have dial-up internet, making it difficult for them to access large files, participate in class chat rooms, and perform other important classroom assignments involving technology.